kubershahi/kubershahi/README.md

 I am a second-year CS master's student 👨‍🎓 in the CSE department 💻 at UC San Diego 🏫, specializing in AI/ML.
 My broader research interests 📖 include natural language processing, multi-modal and LLM-based reasoning, and agentic/embodied AI, with applications in healthcare 🩺 and beyond.

-I am actively seeking opportunities in Software Engineering 🛠️, Machine Learning 🤖, or Data Science 📈.
+I am actively seeking opportunities in Machine Learning 🤖, and Data Science 📈.
 I have two years of industry experience  as a Data Scientist 👨‍🔬 at a supply chain financing company 🏛️, where I built tools and technologies to drive business growth 💸 and enhance operational efficiency ⚙️.

 My past research 📄 and work experience 🏢 span various areas, including Abstractive Text Summarization, Privacy-Preserving Neural Networks, Subpopulation Attack (Data Poisoning), One-shot Learning, Web Development 📱, and Email End-to-End Encryption ✉️.
 (Scroll down to see my projects.)